ExoticDG/.prtgn/README.md

 Welcome to .prtgn!
 The all new CLI file format for Protogens.
 Powered by Rust and Ratatui!

-We offer 'secure' files only select programs have the ability to understand, so your RAM cash and USB serial is safe with us! **|| NOT FULLY IMPLEMENTED YET**
+We offer 'secure' files only select programs have the ability to understand, so your RAM cash and USB serial is safe with us!

 > [!CAUTION]
 > **PRTGN IS A SECURITY THROUGH OBSCURITY APPLICATION**